 Couscous symbolizes happiness and abundance, according to some culinary anthropologists.
 In Morocco, to be invited for the Friday mid-day meal means “Join us for couscous”, and it is a privilege indeed.
 To me, there is no better time or place for enjoying the North African staple than in a Moroccan home.

 Just like Italian pasta, it is possible to buy sub-par couscous.
 One of the more heated exchanges I’ve witnessed in Morocco was a grandmother berating her grandson for careless shopping.
 “You’ve brought me terrible couscous!” she chided.
-“I’ve had to wash and wash this couscous, just to make our guests a decent Friday meal.”
+“I’ve had to wash and wash this couscous, just to make a decent Friday meal for our guests.”
 That couscous was delicious, as it turned out, but she’d made her point.
 Ever since then, I’ve been conscious of Tamou’s stringent requirements for good couscous, and smile when I think of that day in the Atlas mountains.

 Fine couscous is Slow Food